4.4 Treatment of Varicella-Zoster Infections

-NOTE: One should ensure patient is well hydrated with good urine output while on acyclovir
+NOTE: Ensure patient is well-hydrated with good urine output while on acyclovir.

-Susceptible Patients who have completed chemotherapy and who have been exposed to chicken pox should be considered for VariZIG.
-In general, it takes 3-6 months following completion of chemotherapy for the immune system to recover sufficiently to contain a varicella infection.
+Susceptible patients who have completed chemotherapy and been exposed to chickenpox should be considered for VariZIG.
+In general, it takes 3–6 months following completion of chemotherapy for the immune system to recover sufficiently to contain a varicella infection.
 Most physicians would provide VariZIG for up to 6 months post-chemotherapy in a patient who had been treated for leukemia.
 Thereafter, the patient should be immunized.

-Please contact the patient’s tertiary centre at the time of diagnosis.
+Please contact the patient’s specialized childhood cancer program at the time of diagnosis.

-- American Academy of Pediatrics Committee on Infectious Diseases.
-(2009).
+American Academy of Pediatrics.
+In: Pickering LK, Baker CJ, Kimberlin DW, Long SS, eds.
 Red Book: 2009 Report of the Committee on Infectious Diseases.
-(28th ed.).
-Grove Village, IL: American Academy of Pediatrics.
+28th ed.
+Elk Grove Village, IL: American Academy of Pediatrics; 2009.

 You are welcome to download and save a local copy of this document in the Word and/or PDF formats provided.
 As the POGO Satellite Manual is subject to ongoing revisions and updates by POGO, we recommend you regularly check the online version posted at https://www.pogo.ca/satellite-manual/ to ensure you have the most up-to-date content.
 In the event of any inconsistency between the content of a local copy and the online version of the POGO Satellite Manual, the content of the online version shall be considered correct.
 Please see also the POGO Satellite Manual Disclaimer.